-We will continue to support our staff and students to build strong links with iwi, communities, industry, NGOs, other universities and governments to develop and accelerate leading sustainability research into real-world application and practice.
+We will continue to support our staff and students to build strong links with iwi, communities, industry, NGOs, other universities, and governments to develop and

-We will partner with local and central government, including Auckland Council, on urgent sustainability challenges.
+We will partner with organisations, such as, the City of Auckland on urgent sustainability challenges.

-Extend opportunities for teaching, research and operations to intersect through campus-based Living Laboratories
+Extend opportunities for teaching, research, and operations to intersect through campus-based Living Laboratories

-Campus-based or Living Laboratories for sustainability provide researchers, staff, and students with the opportunity to use the University estate to research real-world sustainability challenges.
+Campus-based or living laboratories for sustainability provide researchers, staff, and students, with the opportunity to use the university estate to research real-world sustainability challenges.